typesafehub/conductr-doc/src/main/play-doc/operation/ClusterUpgrade.md

 During the transfer between old node to the new node, the cluster health will transition from `green` to `yellow`, and back to `green` once the new node successfully joined.

-It is crucial to wait for this transition to occur successfully.
+It is important to wait for this transition to occur successfully.

 Once this transition has occurred successfully, the `number_of_nodes` should display the number of running Elasticsearch nodes, and `unassigned_shards` should have the value of `0`.
 The `unassigned_shards` having the value of `0` means the primary shards has been successfully allocated to all members of the cluster, including the new node.